eduvpn/documentation/ARCH.md

 various other components, for example to verify [2FA](2FA.md) tokens or group [ACLs](ACL.md).

-### User Portal
+### Portal

 This components is for interacting with the user through the browser.
 It allows the user to download OpenVPN configuration files and enroll for 2FA.
+It also allows administrators to manage the service.

 #### API

-The user portal has an [API](API.md) that is used by (mobile) applications to use the VPN service as user friendly as possible.
+The portal has an [API](API.md) that is used by (mobile) applications to use the VPN service as user friendly as possible.
 This API implements OAuth 2.0 and is called the "Public API".

-### Admin Portal

-This component exists to allow designated administrators to manage the VPN service, see active connections and see connection statistics.

 ### Server Node